-The library is open to students during morning and lunch recesses three days per week.
+The library is open to students during morning and/or lunch recesses five days per week.
 Library lessons are designed to “put an exclamation point on reading.”
-Most library classes include a read aloud story or poem, and browsing time for students to view collection and choose a book.
-Book talks are held to introduce students to new books as well as to learn about award winning books such as Caldecott, Newbery, Coretta Scott King, Sibert, and so forth.
+Most library classes include a read aloud story or poem, and browsing time for students to view the collection and choose a book.
+Book talks are held to introduce students to new books as well as for them to learn about award-winning books such as Caldecott, Newbery, Coretta Scott King, Sibert, and so forth.
 Pre-selected books may relate directly to class curriculum, a monthly theme, or current events.

-The librarians collaborate with classroom teachers via e-mail, the school website, curriculum guides, and in-person discussions to ensure that library lessons tie in to classroom curriculum whenever possible.
+The librarians collaborate with classroom teachers to ensure that library lessons tie in to classroom curriculum whenever possible.

-Annual events in the library include a Grandparents’ Day book sale in November, an All-School Book Swap in April, and a Book Faire in May.
+Annual events in the library include a Generations Day book sale in November and an All-School Book Swap in April.
 In addition, all students participate in the California Young Reader Medal program by reading nominated books throughout January, February, and March, voting by April 1st, and celebrating winning books when they are announced in May.
 These events help to foster literature awareness and create excitement about reading.

-The library has four Apple computers which feature Internet access for research, as well as access to the Library’s online public access catalog (OPAC), Companion Corporation’s Alexandria.
-Students learn how to search the OPAC by title, author, subject, or keyword and how to locate items within the library.
+The library has eight Apple desktop computers and fifteen Chromebooks which feature Internet access for research as well as access to the library’s online public access catalog (OPAC), COMPanion Corporation’s Alexandria.
+Students learn how to search the OPAC by title, author, subject, or keyword, and how to locate items within the library.

-The Black Pine Circle School library collection contains approximately six thousand books, and is located on the second floor of the beautiful new Founders’ Building.
+The Black Pine Circle School library collection contains approximately six thousand books, and is located on the second floor of the beautiful Founders’ Building on the Lower School campus.
 The room is also used for committee meetings and community events.
-In addition, the Multicultural Institute’s Mentoring for Academic Success program (tutoring for under-represented students) is held in our library after school four days per week.
+In addition, the library is the home of the school’s Extended Daycare program.